ocupop/context-library/src/component-library/content/components/wrappers/split/examples/reverse-false.md

           text: |-
             ## Side A

-            This is content for the side A
+            This is content for side A.
   secondColumnContentBlocks:
     - _bookshop_name: "wrappers/container"
       backgroundColor: "highlight"